 Enabling two-step authentication on Facebook

 - Open the Facebook app on your Android device and tap the Menu button.

 - Scroll down until you see the Account Settings button; tap that and then tap Security.
 You should see a listing for Third Party Authenticator (Figure A).
-Figure A

 - Tap Third Party Authenticator and then enter your Facebook account password.